guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Explore Machine Learning Models With Explainable.md

 - Framework = TensorFlow
 - Framework version = 2.3.1
 - ML Runtime version = 2.3
+- Add Vucket location where your model dataset is

-Follow same for Limited AI Platform model
+<b>Follow same for Limited AI Platform model</b>

+# Congratulations you've completed your challenge lab
+## Happy Learning
+## See you in the cloud...